 Catalonia is one of the most interesting and beautiful areas in Europe, It has always been famous for its fabulous beaches, mountains, rich culture and world class golf courses.
 It had been a life time ago when I first visited the region with some good friends.
 We bought an old land-rover, painted it blue and went on an adventure of a life time.
 Our journey took us through the UK, through France, the Pyrenees into Catalonia were we spent a long and wonderful Summer.

 When I was invited to Catalonia earlier this year on a golf and wine pairing trip without hesitation I replied, yes please!
-I couldn’t wait to see beautiful Catalonia again.
+I couldn’t wait to see this beautiful place again.

 The first part of the golf and wine pairing tour was to the Evenia Rossello, a 4 star hotel located in the heart of the business district of the Catalan Capital Barcelona.
 The location is ideal for sightseeing as it is within walking distance of the Passeig de Gràcia and Plaza Catalunya which is famous for its modernistic architecture, designer shops, restaurants and art galleries.